Hyperentangled Time-bin and Polarization Quantum Key Distribution: HEQKD and BBM92 Finite Key Analysis

-where $\rv{T}_1$ and $\rv{T}'_1$ are Alice's and Bob's measurement outcomes corresponding to basis 4, and $\rv{T}_2$ and $\rv{T}'_2$ are the measurement outcomes corresponding to basis 3. {Here, we suppose that the measurements are acting locally on a four-dimensional Hilbert space, which is a reasonable assumption since in practice Alice's light source, with relatively high probability, only produces independent entangled photon pairs.} Assuming that Alice's and Bob's error probabilities within a given basis are uniformly distributed (i.e., they can be modeled by a depolarizing channel), then we have that
+where $\rv{T}_1$ and $\rv{T}'_1$ are Alice's and Bob's measurement outcomes corresponding to basis 4, and $\rv{T}_2$ and $\rv{T}'_2$ are the measurement outcomes corresponding to basis 3.
+Here, we assume that the measurements are acting locally on a four-dimensional Hilbert space.
+This assumption is valid if there is a universal squashing model~\cite{fung2011universal}, or if the entangled photon source produces independent pairs when there is a multi-pair event.
+Assuming Alice's and Bob's error probabilities within a given basis are uniformly distributed (i.e., they can be modeled by a depolarizing channel~\cite{wang2009entanglement}), then we have that